lusy/copyright-paperswelove2019/slides.md

 # Thank you!

-These slides are under the [by-sa Creative Commons License](https://creativecommons.org/licenses/by-sa/4.0/).
+These slides are licensed under the [CC BY-SA 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

 ![by](images/Cc-by_new_white.svg)
 ![sa](images/Cc-sa_white.svg)